 The Eviction Process: What to Do After Serving a 30-Day Notice

-Osprey Property Management | date February 2022
+Osprey Property Management | date November 2023

 If you are a property owner in Hampton and have served a 30-day notice to your tenant, you probably wonder what comes next.
 The eviction process can be tricky, and it is essential to make sure that you follow all of the legal requirements.
-This blog post will discuss the steps you need to take after notifying your tenant and what to expect if he refuses to comply.

 What Are Valid Reasons to Serve a 30-Day Notice?